xsimka/QFCOI/README.md

 ##
 ### Authors of the data
 >- Marek Simka (xsimka01@vut.cz) (BUT), Ladislav Polak (BUT), Adam Zizien (CTU), Karel Fliegel (CTU)
->- Brno University of Technology (BUT) and Czech Technical University in Prague (CTU),, Czech Republic
+>- Brno University of Technology (BUT) and Czech Technical University in Prague (CTU), Czech Republic